Fast Kernel Methods for Generic Lipschitz Losses via $p$-Sparsified Sketches

+\end{definition} In practice, one usually obtains the matrix $S$ by sampling it from a random distribution.
+The literature is rich in examples of distributions that can be used to generate the sketching matrix $S$.
+For instance, the sub-sampling matrices, where each line of $S$ is sampled from $I_n$, have been widely studied in the context of kernel methods.
+They are computationally efficient from both time and space perspectives, and yield the so-called Nystr\"om approach \citep{WilliamsNystromNIPS2000, rudi2015less}.
+More complex distributions, such as Randomized Orthogonal System (ROS) sketching or Gaussian sketch matrices, have also been considered \citep{Yang2017}.
+In this work, we first give a general theoretical analysis of regularized kernel-based sketched estimators for any $K$-satisfiable sketch matrix (\cref{def:Ksatis}).
+Then, we introduce the $p$-sparsified sketches and prove their $K$-satisfiablity, as well as their relevance for kernel methods in terms of statistical and computational trade-off.

 Works about sketched kernel machines usually assess the performance of $\tilde{f}_s$ by upper bounding its squared $L^2(\mathbb{P}_N)$ error, i.e., $(1/n)\sum_{i=1}^n (\tilde{f}_s(x_i) - f_{\bmH_k}(x_i))^2$, where $f_{\bmH_k}$ is the minimizer of the true risk over $\bmH_k$, supposed to be attained \citep[Equation~2]{Yang2017}, or through its (relative) recovery error $\|\tilde{f}_s - \hat{f}_n\|_{\bmH_k} / \|\hat{f}_n\|_{\bmH_k}$, see \mbox{\citet[Theorem~3]{lacotte2020adaptive}}.
-In contrast, we \mbox{focus} on the excess risk of $\tilde{f}_s$, as it is the original quantity (i.e., prior to sketching) we want to minimize.
-As revealed by the proof of \Cref{theorem:excess_bound_worst}, the approximation error of the excess of risk can be controlled in terms of the $L^2(\mathbb{P}_N)$ error, and we actually recover the results from \citet{Yang2017} when we consider the square loss with bounded outputs (second bound in \Cref{theorem:excess_bound_worst}).
+In contrast, we focus on the excess risk of $\tilde{f}_s$, the original quantity of interest.
+As revealed by the proof of \Cref{theorem:excess_bound_worst}, the approximation error of the excess risk can be controlled in terms of the $L^2(\mathbb{P}_N)$ error, and we actually recover the results from \citet{Yang2017} when we particularize to the square loss with bounded outputs (second bound in \Cref{theorem:excess_bound_worst}).
 Furthermore, studying the excess risk allows to better position the performances of $\tilde{f}_s$ among the known off-the-shelf kernel-based estimators available for the targeted problem.
 To achieve this study, we rely on the key notion of $K$-satisfiability for a sketch matrix \citep{Yang2017,pmlr-v99-liu19a, chen2021accumulations}.